Selective serotonin reuptake inhibitor: Eating disorders

 Antidepressants are recommended as an alternative or additional first step to self-help programs in the treatment of bulimia nervosa.
 SSRIs (fluoxetine in particular) are preferred over other anti-depressants due to their acceptability, tolerability, and superior reduction of symptoms in short-term trials.
 Long-term efficacy remains poorly characterized.

 Similar recommendations apply to binge eating disorder.
 SSRIs provide short-term reductions in binge eating behavior, but have not been associated with significant weight loss.

 Clinical trials have generated mostly negative results for the use of SSRIs in the treatment of anorexia nervosa.
 Treatment guidelines from the National Institute of Health and Clinical Excellence recommend against the use of SSRIs in this disorder.
 Those from the American Psychiatric Association note that SSRIs confer no advantage regarding weight gain, but that they may be used for the treatment of co-existing depression, anxiety, or OCD.

 Stroke recovery

 SSRIs have been used off-label in the treatment of stroke patients, including those with and without symptoms of depression.
 A 2021 meta-analysis of randomized controlled clinical trials found no evidence pointing to their routine use to promote recovery following stroke.
+A 2022 meta-analysis of randomized controlled trials suggested that citalopram could improve dependence, motor ability, and cognitive function in stroke patients, without similar findings for fluoxetine.

 Premature ejaculation

 SSRIs are effective for the treatment of premature ejaculation.
 Taking SSRIs on a chronic, daily basis is more effective than taking them prior to sexual activity.
 The increased efficacy of treatment when taking SSRIs on a daily basis is consistent with clinical observations that the therapeutic effects of SSRIs generally take several weeks to emerge.
 Sexual dysfunction ranging from decreased libido to anorgasmia is usually considered to be a significantly distressing side effect which may lead to noncompliance in patients receiving SSRIs.
-However, for those with premature ejaculation, this very same side effect becomes the desired effect.
+However, for those with premature ejaculation, this same side effect becomes the desired effect.